UChicago Charter Woodlawn Campus (Grades 6-12)

 Woodlawn is committed to accelerating student learning to prepare every student for success in college and beyond.
 Multiple indicators show progress towards this goal.

-- Our students are attending colleges and universities across the country including, Georgetown University, Oberlin College, Carleton College, Penn State, University of Chicago, University of Illinois-Urbana, Morehouse College, DePaul University and many more.
+- Our students are attending colleges and universities across the country including The University of Chicago, Georgetown University, Oberlin College, Skidmore College, Carleton College, PItzer College, Penn State, University of Illinois-Urbana, Morehouse College, Gettysburg College, DePaul University and many more.